aquarion-ai/aquarion-docs/docs/component_designs.md

 ## Monolithic Service Designs

-While the above designs split each Aquarion component out in to separate microservices using a variety of interconnection styles, one could also directly interact with each component's core logic module within a single monolithic service design.
+While the above designs split each Aquarion AI component out in to separate microservices using a variety of interconnection styles, one could also directly interact with each component's core logic module within a single monolithic service design.
 This simplifies complexity and reduces latency when scaling and distributed computing are not the most important concerns.

 ### Diagram 10: Monolithic Service Variant A

-In this monolithic service variant, all Aquarion components are included in a single service.
+In this monolithic service variant, all Aquarion AI components are included in a single service.
 External requests are simply routed to the appropriate component through an internal queue and then processed by one or more workers.
 The workers can be implemented in a multi-processing, multi-threaded or asynchronous way.